nortikin/sverchok/docs/nodes/generator/scripted2.rst

 <https://github.com/nortikin/sverchok/issues/439>`_.
 may also provide some insight into what's possible.

-A typical nodescript using the ``SvScriptSimplegenerator`` may look like this, note that the third argument for outputs is specific to this template::
+A typical nodescript using the ``SvScriptSimpleGenerator`` may look like this, note that the third argument for outputs is specific to this template::

     import numpy